 The proposed additions naturally relate to the difference between AI systems and traditional rule-based software systems:

 - For AI systems we do not program the rules ourselves, but instead we train machine learning models to learn the rules from data

-- Model robustness: we want the model to be resilient against invalid inputs, such as adversarial attacks
+- Model robustness: we want the model to be resilient against perturbed inputs, such as adversarial attacks

 - The datasets that are used for training machine learning models are potentially huge and thus difficult to check by hand

 - Privacy: the dataset should be free from personal data; furthermore the model should not uncover hidden patterns in the dataset that violate privacy properties

 - Unfair bias risk mitigation: the dataset should be a good representation of the real population, such that the rules that the model learns from the data are not unfair to or biased against a certain group of people